bridgecrew-perf6/iot-deployment/README.md

                             Storage account name for the deployment.
     --functions-name FUNCTIONS_NAME
                             Azure Functions name for the deployment.
+    --functions-code-path FUNCTIONS_CODE_PATH
+                            Path to the folder containing Azure Functions source code.Be warned that '.git' folder will be erased!
     --location LOCATION   Location of the Azure datacenter to deploy.
+    --logging-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Logging level of the program.
+    --verbose, -v         The flag for whether there should be logging messages.